Jetendar-maheshwari/loan_application/README.md

 Testing (RepositoryTest):

-Contains NUnit tests to validate the functionality of the LoansRepository class.
+It contains NUnit tests to validate the functionality of the LoansRepository class.

-Mocks the file system operations using IPathWrapper and asserts the expected behavior of adding and retrieving loans.
+Mocks the file system operations using IPathWrapper and asserts the expected behaviour of adding and retrieving loans.